ChilliCream/graphql-platform/README.md

 dotnet new console -n graphql-console
 ```

-Now add the query engine package to the project with the following command.
+Now add the query engine package to your project with the following command.

 ```bash
 dotnet add package HotChocolate